Sam Williams (soccer)

-Sam Williams (born March 18, 2005) is an American professional soccer player who plays as a midfielder for Major League Soccer club Chicago Fire.
+Sam Williams (born March 18, 2005) is an American professional soccer player who plays as a midfielder for USL Championship side Colorado Springs Switchbacks FC on loan from Major League Soccer club Chicago Fire.

 Club career

 As part of the New York Red Bulls academy, Williams appeared for New York Red Bulls II in the USL Championship as an injury-time substitute on July 3, 2021, against Miami FC.
 On July 15, 2022, during a 1–0 victory over Indy Eleven, Williams became the first New York Red Bulls academy player to log more than 2,000 minutes for Red Bull II.

 On January 20, 2025, Williams joined MLS Next Pro side Chicago Fire FC II on a one-year deal.
 On March 14, 2025, Williams' homegrown player rights were acquired from New York Red Bulls for $100,000 in General Allocation Money and he signed a homegrown deal with Chicago.

+On February 13, 2026, Colorado Spring Switchbacks FC announced they had acquired Williams on loan from Chicago Fire for the 2026 USL Championship season.